lahin31/software-engineering-research-papers/README.md

 # Software Engineering research papers

-In this repo soon I will document some useful reseach papers for everyone (including me).
+In this repo I will gather some useful reseach papers for software engineers.

 ## Database Engineering